-The Attorney General has the responsibility of protecting the public's interests in an open and honest marketplace.
-The Consumer Protection Division enforces Missouri's Consumer Protection Act and antitrust laws, and has the responsibility of representing the Commissioner of Securities of the Secretary of State’s office.
-Missouri’s consumer protection statutes prohibit deception, fraud, unfair practices and misrepresentation or concealment of material facts in the sale or advertisement of goods or services.
-These laws authorize the Attorney General to take action against such fraud and ensure that consumers' rights are protected.
+The attorney general has the responsibility of protecting the public's interests in an open and honest marketplace.
+The Consumer Protection Division enforces Missouri's Consumer Protection Act and antitrust laws and has the responsibility of representing the commissioner of securities of the Secretary of State's Office.

-The Attorney General is the state's chief prosecutor for securities fraud, and may initiate legal actions for civil injunctive relief, penalties and restitution under the Missouri Merchandising Practices Law.
-Attorneys in this division also protect Missourians by enforcing compliance with state laws by trusts, foundations and nonprofit corporations.
+The attorney general is the state's chief prosecutor for securities fraud, and may initiate legal actions for civil injunctive relief, penalties and restitution under the Missouri Merchandising Practices Law.